bkuhn/talks/LinuxFestNorthWest-2011/Compliance/compliance.markdown

 + I continue on at BusyBox &amp; Samba enforcement through Conservancy.
      - new reports at least once a week.

-+ Matthew Garrett works hard at Android compliance.
++ Matthew Garrett works hard on Android device compliance.

 + Poor Brett at FSF is overwhelmed with violation reports.

-+ Armijn tries to find time in his schedule to enforce.
++ Armijn (of gpl-violations.org) tries to find time in his schedule to enforce.

-+ GPL Violations are everywhere.
++ GPL Violations *are* *everywhere*.

++ I'll take an even money bet for (almost) any amount:
+     - Give me an hour, an Internet connection, and my laptop &hellip;
+     - &amp; I'll find you a GPL-violating firmware I've never seen before.

-# More Info / License
+# More Info / Talk License

 + Conservancy Website: http://sfconservancy.org/